aachen-investment-club/quant-trading-competition/PARTICIPANT_GUIDE.md

-# AIC Quant Trading Competition — Participant Guide 🚀
+# AIC Quant Competition — Participant Guide 🚀

-**Welcome to the Aachen Investment Club's (AIC) internal Quant Trading Competition\!**
+**Welcome to the Aachen Investment Club's internal Quant Competition\!**

 We're excited to have you here.
 This competition is a fun way to learn about and practice algorithmic trading.
 Don't worry if you're new to this—this guide is designed to be beginner-friendly and walk you through every step, from setup to submission.

-You can choose to participate **on your own or as a team**.
-The goal is to design, test, and submit a trading strategy.
+Please find a team partner in our list on notion.
+The goal is to design, test, and submit a trading strategy on synthetic price data.

 This guide explains how to use the provided Docker environment to develop your strategy, test it locally, and submit it for evaluation.
 Let's get started\!